huachangb/Tutorial-group-matcher/README.md

-# Planner for finding the optimal schedule for courses at the UvA
+# Planner for finding the optimal schedule for courses at the UvA [deprecated]
 Python module to find schedules with a minimal number of overlapping lectures.

 ## Features